Distinguishability-based genuine nonlocality with genuine multipartite entanglement: Conclusion and discussion

 There are also some questions left to be considered.
-For example, whether these results can be generalized to the more general cases where the local dimension $d$ are not powers of $2$?
-What is the situation when more parties (say, four parties) are considered?
-Besides, notice that we've constructed genuinely nonlocal sets mainly through PPT-indistinguishability in our work.
-It's then natural to ask whether there exist other ways to construct genunely nonlocal sets, such that they have even smaller cardinality?
+For example, whether the technique we use can be generalized to more general cases where the local dimension $d$ are not powers of $2$?
+Can we find genuinely nonlocal sets with even smaller cardinality?
+What is the situation when a large number of parties are considered?
+Besides, notice that we've constructed the genuinely nonlocal sets or threshold sets mainly through PPT-indistinguishability in this work.
+It's then natural and interesting to ask whether there exist other ways to construct these sets, such that they have even smaller cardinality or some other novel properties?

 \centerline{\textbf{Acknowledgments}}